 Once the general application is completed, you may apply for scholarships that show in your recommended list that have an “Apply” button, including the Students Helping Students and Student Emergency Relief Funds.
 You must enter each application and answer further questions, then “Submit” at the bottom right to complete.

-- The CARES Act: The federal stimulus package passed in response to the COVID-19 pandemic provides universities with limited funding designated for current undergraduate and graduate students who have incurred unexpected expenses with campus disruptions due to COVID-19, particularly students with unmet needs and those who are Title IV eligible.
-The CARES Act, however, does not address COVID-related expenses incurred by our international students, our DACA students or those students who were already enrolled in exclusively online programs, such as SLU’s School of Professional Studies.
+Higher Education Emergency Relief Fund: The federal stimulus package passed in response to the COVID-19 pandemic provides universities with limited funding designated for current undergraduate and graduate students who have incurred unexpected expenses due to COVID-19, particularly students with unmet needs.
+The Higher Education Emergency Relief Fund (HEERF), however, does not address COVID-related expenses incurred by our international students or our DACA students.
+SLU received a new round of HEERF funding (HEERF II) for the Spring 2021 semester.

-Application Instructions: Students with need are encouraged to fill out the COVID-19 Relief Request Application so we can learn if you are eligible for either the CARES Act aid, our student emergency fund or other forms of institutional aid.
+Application Instructions: Students with need are encouraged to fill out the COVID-19 Relief Request Application so we can learn if you are eligible for either the HEERF II aid, our student emergency fund, or other forms of institutional aid.
 Funds are limited.
+Students who completed any previous application(s) for emergency aid should complete this form to determine current eligibility.
+Only responses to the current application will be considered for Spring 2021 funds.

 Additional Grant Opportunities for Undergraduate Students